THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 In this context, Uranus individual liberties and social change, when imposed from outside, has condemned many traditional communities to disintegration, starvation, or extinction.
 When the traditional social structure has been destroyed in the name of progress, religion often becomes a unifying force that allows communities to maintain a sense of identity, and it is natural to see the emergence of extremist religious groups as the only alternative to preserve spiritual integrity.

-The liquid, invisible, and “beyond” nature of Neptune doesn’t necessarily means spiritual:
+Likewise, in the case of Neptune, its liquid, invisible, and “beyond” nature doesn’t necessarily mean spiritual:

-“Of all tangible things, money is probably the most spiritual or social, since it is the most generalized or universal medium of community experience” (Marc Jones in “Astrology How and Why It Works”).
+“Of all tangible things, money is probably the most spiritual or social, since it is the most generalized or universal medium of community experience” (Marc Jones in “Astrology How and Why It Works, Chaper 3: The Second House).

 Abstraction and interpretation of all kinds of social and historical realities are also physical intangibles that transcend the individual.
 Neptune itself was discovered by mathematics alone, which together with ideology and culture are larger than the individual and are invisible, but they practically rule the way we see the world and think.
 Society itself is larger than the individual.
 Hence a strong Neptune often indicates a vocation for working from an analytical and critical social perspective very far from the vulgar (and as we shall see, lunar) meanings of Neptune such as blurred thinking, deception, mysticism, and the like.

-If we are interested in the perspective that social sciences can provide to understand how Neptune acquired its present meaning we need to consider the following questions:
+If we are interested in the perspective that social sciences can provide to understand how Neptune acquired its present meaning we need to ask ourselves the following questions:

 Who was an astrologer in the second half of the 19th Century?